HL7/fhir-qi-core/input/pages/index.md

 that QI-Core is currently a US Realm specification.
 To support applications outside the US Realm, additional binding analysis and effort would be required.

+This IG contains only one QI-Core-specific extension "QI-Core Key Element Extension" to enable entry of (QI) references to specific profile elements.
+Otherwise, this IG uses only FHIR or US Core extensions.
+Other initiatives that the QI-Core effort is aligning with include the
-QI-Core's extensions have also been reviewed by HL7 Work Groups and other initiatives to validate that QI-Core extensions will not create future conflicts.
-Other initiatives that the QI-Core effort is aligning with include the [Clinical Information Modeling Initiative (CIMI)](https://confluence.hl7.org/display/CIMI/Mission%2C+Charter%2C+Work+Products%2C+HL7+Working+Group+Relationships) and [Graphite Health](https://www.graphitehealth.io/).
+[Clinical Information Modeling Initiative (CIMI)](https://confluence.hl7.org/display/CIMI/Mission%2C+Charter%2C+Work+Products%2C+HL7+Working+Group+Relationships) and [Graphite Health](https://www.graphitehealth.io/).

 In addition, the QI-Core effort *continues* to update the mapping from QDM to QI-Core such that a CQL-based artifact written with QDM as the model would be executable against a QI-Core compliant FHIR endpoint.